cmdaoust/Experimental-SOPs/EEG/EEG_SOP.md

 Use extra tape for securing any/all EXG flat electrodes.

 CHECKING CHANNEL QUALITY:
 Before starting the experiment, ensure all channels are clean and stable.
-Firstly, check the offsets tab, aiming for around <+/-50mv, (not 10, this value is often incorrectly referenced and stems from EEG systems using impedance.
-This is not equivalent to offsets, which, according to the manufacturers, can produce clean recordings up to +/-100mv).
+Firstly, check the offsets tab, aiming for around <+/-50µV, (not 10µV, this value is often incorrectly referenced and stems from EEG systems using impedance.
+This is not equivalent to offsets, which, according to the manufacturers, can produce clean recordings up to +/-100µV).

 WIRE PLACEMENT: Try and put as little strain and stretch on the electrodes as possible.
 This includes, taping EXG electrode wires to participant's shoulders, taping electrode bundles to a desk or chair, and orentating electrode wires to 'flow' towards the AD box.

-GLOBAL NOISE
+GLOBAL NOISE:
 If all channels look strange, the first thing to check is the CMS/DRL electrodes!
 These are critical for the entire recording.

 ---